 While many foods can be preserved, most people are interested in canning vegetables from their garden.
 For best results, vegetables should always be canned the same day as picking, because the quality and flavor immediately starts to diminish.
 Choose young, fresh vegetables and avoid overripe and blemished ones because bacteria will grow faster on bruised vegetables.
 Wash and prep your garden vegetables for canning.

 It's always important to follow your owner's manual for step-by-step instructions on how to use your pressure canner.
 Proper temperature and processing time ensures that any bacteria that might be present are destroyed.
-For greater detail on the actual canning process, refer to Southern States' Home Canning Series: Canning Methods.
+For greater detail on the actual canning process, refer to Southern States' Canning Guide

-For all of your canning needs, trust Southern States – shop in your local store or find what you need online.
+For all of your canning needs, trust Southern States – shop in your local store.